-Interested participants must submit a brief description of an issue related to student learning that they would be like to investigate in a class he or she is scheduled to teach during Spring 2015.
-The Faculty and Academic Staff Development Board will evaluate, in a blind review, all proposals.
+Interested participants must submit a brief description of an issue related to student learning that they would be like to investigate in a class he or she is regularly teaching.
+The Faculty and Academic Staff Development Board will evaluate all proposals.

 Schedule of Meetings